jguzdv/NuGet-Packages/libraries/JGUZDV.AspNetCore.DataProtection/src/ReadMe.md

       "DisableAutomaticKeyGeneration" : false    // if true automatic key generation is disabled, default: false

-      "UsePersistence" : true    // enables persistence configuration, default: true "Persistance" : {    // must be defined if UsePersistance is true "UseFileSystem" : false,    // if true, persists to file system, default: false "FileSystem" : {    // must be defined if UseFileSystem is true "Path" : "/my-dataprot-path/",    // path for file system persistence
+      "UsePersistence" : true    // enables persistence configuration, default: true "Persistence" : {    // must be defined if UsePersistence is true "UseFileSystem" : false,    // if true, persists to file system, default: false "FileSystem" : {    // must be defined if UseFileSystem is true "Path" : "/my-dataprot-path/",    // path for file system persistence